The defeat of a French and Scots army on 31st July 1423 by the Earl of Salisbury near Auxerre in the Hundred Years War

 Salisbury shouted “St George!
 Banners advance” and rushed into the river followed by the English men-at-arms, while the archers discharged a shower of arrows at the French on the far side of the river.

 The Burgundians followed and a savage struggle with the French and Scots took place on the far bank.

 Willoughby’s right-hand division covered the bridge over the River Yonne leading to the town gate.

 The bridge was defended by a contingent of Scots who resisted the English attack with determination.

 Willoughby’s attack on the bridge began to make progress with the Scots falling back.

-Seeing the Scots pushed back from the bridge the English commander led his garrison out of the town gate and attacked the French and Scots in the rear, causing them finally to give way and flee.
+Seeing the Scots pushed back from the bridge the Burgundian commander led his garrison out of the town gate and attacked the French and Scots in the rear, causing them finally to give way and flee.

 Due to the cramped area of the battlefield between the river bank and the town wall few French and Scots managed to get away.